Skip to main content

 8. Rokon Motorcycles

 Although Rokon’s bikes have CVTs, they also technically have gears.
 Only they act more like a 4Hi/4Lo system than traditional gears.
-For instance, first ‘gear’ is meant for steep grades, limiting the bikes to 10 mph.
+For instance, the first ‘gear’ is meant for steep grades, limiting the bikes to 10 mph.
 For full speed, the rider will have to select the high-range third gear.